 Besides its dramatic moorland and valley scenery, crossed by numerous footpaths, and traditional stone buildings, there is a wealth of exploring to do in towns, villages and the countryside.

-Just 10 minutes drive away to the North, Ripponden hosts a May Day bank holiday food festival centred round the oldest inn in Yorkshire (the Old Bridge Inn).
-The first weekend of September sees the local Rushbearing festival, one of only a handful left remaining in the country, and the quirky Norland scarecrow festival is outstanding in its field too each.
+Ripponden, just 3 miles North, is a traditional stone-built Yorkshire village with reputedly the oldest inn in Yorkshire, The Old Bridge Inn, and has cafes, pubs, shops and restaurants.
+The first weekend of September sees the local Rushbearing festival, one of only a handful left remaining in the country, and the quirky Norland scarecrow festival is outstanding in its field too on the same weekend!

 There are several spas we can recommend just a few minutes drive away if you’re wanting to unwind and really relax.